lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 ## Jepsen

 <p align="justify">
-Jepsen is an open source ‘clojure’ library, written by Kyle Kingsbury, designed to test the partition tolerance of distributed systems by fuzzing the systems with random operations.
+Jepsen is an open source Clojure library, written by Kyle Kingsbury, designed to test the partition tolerance of distributed systems by fuzzing the systems with random operations.
 The results of these tests are analyzed to expose failure modes and to verify if the system violates any of the consistency properties it claims to have.
 </p>

 <p align="justify">
-Jepsen test has three key properties:
+A Jepsen test has three key properties:
 </p>

 1. <b>Generative</b>: relies on randomized testing to explore the state space of distributed systems